 This course provides an understanding of addictive behaviors.
 Current theories regarding the development of addiction are identified.
 Evaluation, assessment and intervention skills are taught based on these theoretical models.
 Physiological, behavioral, emotional, and societal responses to addiction are discussed.
-This is an introductory course in the Psy.D. program.
-Prerequisites & Notes: ED 610 Offered: spring and summer.
-Credits: 3
+This is a foundation course in the Psy.D. program.
+Prerequisites & Notes Offered: spring and summer.
+Credits: 3 life science, including, laboratory instruction; science literacy; and natural, technological, ethical, and moral dilemmas in the science.
+Students learn data collection and assessment methods to measure grade 7-12 learning outcomes and student progress.
+This course is open to biology majors and required of biology education majors.
+This course emphasizes the understanding and application of research in the design and delivery of curriculum in the content area.
+Thirty-five hours of field experience in a Biology/Life Science classroom required.
+Prerequisites & Notes Offered: every other fall Credits: 3